DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Say that to other nine cars...Oh"

-Ashlan made a smooth turned handle greatly to the right.
+Ashlan smoothly turned handle greatly to the right.

 Going through the ruins of abandoned city, spirits's footprints were leading straight to the west.
-However, due to grass being overgrown it was rather troubles as they couldn't see ground.
+However, with grass being overgrown it was rather troublesome as they couldn't see ground.

 Glowing footprints were being hidden within the grass.